-Individuals with a Possession-Only Licence (POL) or a Possession and Acquisition Licence (PAL) will be sent a partially completed renewal application (form RCMP 5614) at least 90 days before their licence expires.
-The application should be completed and returned as quickly as possible to enable it to be processed before the current licence expires.
+The application should be completed and returned as quickly as possible to enable it to be processed before your current licence expires.

-It is important that the CFP be notified of any change of address.
+It is a condition of maintaining your licence that you notify the CFP of any change of address within 30 days.
 This can be done online or by calling 1-800-731-4000.

 To be able to possess firearms lawfully, a licence authorizing possession of the firearm is required.
 A registration certificate is required for any restricted or prohibited firearms.